Pentagon says ground invasion only way to destroy North Korea's nuclear weapons

-A new assessment from the Pentagon suggests a ground invasion would be necessary to locate and destroy all components of North Korea's nuclear weapons program.
+The only way to locate and destroy with complete certainty all components of North Korea’s nuclear weapons program is through a ground invasion.

-The assessment is part of a letter signed by Rear Admiral and Vice Director of the Pentagon's Joint Staff Michael Dumont, addressed to Rep. Ted W. Lieu (D-Calif.) and Rep. Ruben Gallego (D-AZ), in response to their inquiry about the Pentagon’s plan for military action against North Korea and the expected casualties should a conflict with Pyongyang actually materialize.
+That blunt assessment from the Pentagon is in response to a letter from two Democratic congressmen asking about casualty assessments in a conflict with North Korea.

+Rear Adm.
+Michael J. Dumont of the Joint Staff offered the assessment in response to a letter from Reps.
+Ted Lieu of California and Ruben Gallego of Arizona.

-In a joint statement Lieu, along with 14 other house representatives who are veterans and mostly Democrats, said the notion of a ground invasion is "deeply disturbing and could result in hundreds of thousands, or even millions of deaths in just the first few days of fighting."
+In a joint statement issued Saturday, 15 Democratic lawmakers and one Republican — all military veterans — called the assessment that a ground invasion would be required to destroy the North’s nuclear arsenal “deeply disturbing” and said that such an action “could result in hundreds of thousands, or even millions of deaths in just the first few days of fighting.”

 The statement goes on to say that entering into a protracted and massive ground war with North Korea would be disastrous for U.S. troops and allies.